meganz/mpenc_doc/source/topics.rst

 The authenticity of message membership (reliability, consistency) is achieved through the authenticity of message ordering, together with some rules that enforce liveness, using timeout warnings and continual retries.
-This *differs* from previous approaches (TODO: give examples) which try to achieve these properties through the session establishment protocol; we believe that they are more appropriately dealt with here, as will be justified later.
+This *differs* from previous approaches [#gotr]_ which try to achieve these properties through the session establishment protocol; we believe that they are more appropriately dealt with here, as will be justified later.

 Additionally, our choice of mechanisms are intended to offer different levels of protection for these properties, under various attack scenarios: